What if I Was Involved in an Accident While Driving for Uber or Lyft?

 What Is the Personal Injury Claims Process?

-Once you reach maximum medical improvement (the point at which you are unlikely to improve with continued treatment), your attorney will establish your claim’s value based on your losses, the insurance available, your injury severity, and other factors.
+Once you reach maximum medical improvement (the point at which you are unlikely to improve with continued treatment), your attorney will establish your claim's value based on your losses, the available insurance coverage, your injury severity, and other factors.

 Your lawyer will then file a claim against the liability insurance policy of the at-fault party(s).
 When the at-fault party's insurance provider receives the claim, they assign it to a claims adjuster.